DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/04UserGuide/02Workspace/ws-to-ns-across-clus.md

     ![Add Authorization](../../images/wsauth01.png)

-1. After selecting the `User/User Group` and `Role` to be authorized, click `OK` to complete the authorization.
+1. After selecting the `User/group` and `Role` to be authorized, click `OK` to complete the authorization.

     ![OK](../../images/bind02.png)